 The Public Sector Equality Duty requires the Mayor to consider equality impacts on protected groups in his decision making.
 In exercising this duty, the Mayor should have due regard to the need to:

 There are 9 protected characteristic groups:

-What if I need the survey or any other document in an alternative format?
+What if I need an alternative survey format?